hashtag-squirrel/pawse/README.md

 - As an authenticated user/site admin I want to see feedback from my actions so that I know my action was successful
 - As an authenticated user/site admin I want to be asked to confirm deletion so that I don't accidentally delete something wrong

+- As a site owner, I want the site to be visually pleasing so that users like to come back/share it

 <!-- Add table, User Stories mapped to Epics -->